webalorn/md2book/examples/reference/book.md

 ## Skip

 Using skip will force a page break.
+The default behavior is to also insert a page break between every level 1 title, but it can be overwride with the configuration file.

 Laboris irure culpa irure dolore dolor nostrud minim dolor ex nostrud quis mollit non in velit mollit.
 Reprehenderit reprehenderit nostrud commodo eu sunt aliqua in magna ut consequat voluptate incididunt quis qui velit reprehenderit incididunt laborum nostrud qui ut laboris est labore.